chandokmayank7777-code/atliq-hardware-business-insights-360/README.md

 P&A division contributed ~49.9% share
 Despite losses, market share grew to ~6% by 2022

+ℹ️ 7.
+Info View

+Provides a complete overview of the dashboard structure and available business domains.

+**Features:**
+- Introduction to the Business Insights 360 dashboard
+- Overview of Finance, Sales, Marketing, Supply Chain, and Executive modules
+- Summary of KPIs and analytical capabilities
+- Helps users understand the report flow before exploring individual dashboards

+🛠️ 8.
+Support View

+Dedicated support page for users and contributors.

+**Features:**
+- Dashboard author and contact information
+- LinkedIn and GitHub portfolio links
+- Email for feedback, suggestions, and collaboration
+- Microsoft Learn Power BI resources for beginners
+- Easy access to learning materials and project support

+---
 # 🛠 Tech Stack

 * Power BI Desktop